Griffiths Park Upgrade

 4. The Fremantle Council have a target of 20% tree canopy coverage (currently 13%).
 Destroying established trees in Griffiths Park to create a 'kick-about' area would seem to be a disregard for the Council's own policy.

-Chris Beeck over 2 years ago
+Chris Beeck about 3 years ago

 It looks great and it's a wonderful idea to return the corners of the park to nature.